project-gemmi/gemmi/docs/grid.rst

 To find area with values below a certain value, run flood_fill_above() with optional argument ``negate=True``.

-Here are a few characteristics of the mask that we can easily show:
+Here we print a few characteristics of the mask:

 .. doctest::